qdm12/ddns-updater/README.md

 ## Testing

-- The automated healthcheck verifies all your records are up to date [using DNS lookups](https://github.com/qdm12/ddns-updater/blob/master/healthcheck/main.go)
+- The automated healthcheck verifies all your records are up to date [using DNS lookups](https://github.com/qdm12/ddns-updater/blob/master/internal/healthcheck/healthcheck.go#L15)
 - You can check manually at:
-  - GoDaddy: https://dcc.godaddy.com/manage/yourdomain.com/dns (replace yourdomain.com)
+  - GoDaddy: [https://dcc.godaddy.com/manage/yourdomain.com/dns](https://dcc.godaddy.com/manage/yourdomain.com/dns) (replace yourdomain.com)

     [![GoDaddy DNS management](https://github.com/qdm12/ddns-updater/raw/master/readme/godaddydnsmanagement.png)](https://dcc.godaddy.com/manage/)

-    You might want to try to change the IP address to another one to see if the update actually occurs.
+    You might want to try to change the IP address to `127.0.0.1` to see if the update actually occurs.

 ## Development